All shows at 10 am & noon in HOBT’s Avalon Theatre lobby

 - Show times: 10 AM & Noon

-Shows listed below.
-Please note: Shows denoted with an asterisk in the schedule are performed in Spanish.
-All other shows are performed in English.
+Shows listed below Please note: Some shows are performed in Spanish, others are are performed in English.
 You’ll find children love puppets regardless of language!

 No reservations are necessary but seating for the shows and workshops is limited.